anjrv/edr_report/final_project.md

 $$EDR = \frac{\sigma_{\ddot{z}}}{\sqrt{0.7 \cdot v^{\frac{2}{3}} \cdot I}}$$

 A more in depth explanation can be seen in \cite{prev} but for this specific chapter we are mostly concerned with the variable for aerial velocity *v*.
 Since *v* is part of the divisor fluctuations similar to the ones seen in altitude can end up producing what could be considered false positives when it comes to EDR.
-And indeed a fluctuation similar to the one visible in Fig. 11.
-Is visible when observing speed values produced by the smartphone.
-We can see an example of this in Fig. 12.
-Here:
+And indeed a fluctuation similar to the one visible in Fig. 11 is visible when observing speed values produced by the smartphone.
+We can see an example of this in Fig. 12 here:

 ![Keflavík to Brussels flight speed](brussels1_speed.png){width=80%}